 If you've ever been to Switzerland, it probably won't surprise you that the Alpine nation is home to some of the world's cleanest tap water.
 It's extremely clean in general after all—you're unlikely to find a single piece of trash on the street, even in big cities like Geneva and Zurich.

 Switzerland's clean tap water results from the confluence of good luck and good policy.
-The country receives plenty of rain, which combined with melt from its glacier, provides far more water than the population needs.
+The country receives plenty of rain, which combined with melt from its glaciers, provides far more water than the population needs.

 Additionally, Swiss government policy protects its water supply, and has for many decades.
 So long as the country can ward off the worst impacts of global warming, it should continue to boast some of the world's cleanest tap water for years or even decades to come.

 Canada is much larger than Switzerland, but it still manages to have some of the world's cleanest tap water.
 How is this possible?
 First of all, Canada's demand for tap water is lower than its geographical footprint would suggest, thanks to low population density.

 Canada's environmental laws haven't been as consistently stringent as Switzerland's, thanks both to several conservative governments as well as variations between the provinces, but the country has so many water sources that the tap water supply remains pristine.
 Cities in Canada maintain a rigorous and highly-regulated filtration process for urban tap water, further underscoring its cleanliness and safety.